WICG/file-handling/explainer.md

 ## Security and Privacy Considerations

 Providing a way for web applications to handle files makes the web a more compelling alternative to native applications.
-However this comes with some scary security and privacy concerns, so care should be taken to limit the damage a malicious website can do (such as modifying executables or ransoming user data), and ensuring that users know what they are getting themselves into.
+However this comes with some security and privacy concerns, so care should be taken to limit the damage a malicious website can do (such as modifying executables or ransoming user data), and ensuring that users know what they are getting themselves into.

 The primary entry point for this API is opening a file from the OS's file browser, an action that users already understand will grant certain permissions surrounding reading/writing to files.
-In addition, the file APIs are completely asynchronous, so user-agents could insert additional permission prompts before allowing read or write access.
+In addition, the file APIs are completely asynchronous, so user agents could insert additional permission prompts before allowing read or write access.

 We suggest some additional mitigations.